According to Carl George and Warren Bird, fully 85% of all Protestant churches in North America never break the 200 attendance mark.

 In fact, the leaders who make the most progress make the fewest excuses.
 And the leaders who make the most excuses make the least progress.

-I address all eight issues directly in the Breaking 200 Without Breaking You Course and provide strategies on how to tackle each of them as a leader and as a leadership team.
+I address these issues directly in the Church Growth Masterclass and provide strategies on how to tackle each of them.